Math-Man/UnityRest_WorldWeather/README.md

 API key is omitted, if you want to try this, put your key in the API_KEY constant in APIHandler.cs

+In hindsight I should've used something with less vertices...

 [![IMAGE ALT TEXT HERE](https://github.com/Math-Man/RESTUnity/blob/main/pg.gif)](https://github.com/Math-Man/RESTUnity/blob/main/pg.gif)